-If you’re getting Universal Credit, your entitlement to free NHS prescriptions depends on your earnings for the most recent assessment period.
+If you’re getting Universal Credit, your entitlement to free or reduced cost NHS healthcare depends on your earnings for the most recent assessment period.
 You’re entitled if your earnings during that period were:

 - £435 or less